zavolanlab/zarp/README.md

 ### Configuring workflow runs via LabKey tables

-Our lab stores metadata for sequencing samples in a locally deployed [LabKey] instance.
+Our lab stores metadata for sequencing samples in a locally deployed [LabKey][labkey] instance.
 This repository provides two scripts that give programmatic access to the LabKey data table and convert it to the corresponding workflow inputs (`samples.tsv` and `config.yaml`), respectively.
 As such, these scripts largely automate step 3. of the above instructions.
 However, as these scripts were specifically for the needs of our lab, they are likely not portable or, at least, will require considerable modification for other setups (e.g., different LabKey table structure).

 > **NOTE:** All of the below steps assume that your current working directory
 > is the repository's root directory.